7 Reasons You Shouldn't Buy a Shed

 4. Don’t Buy a Shed if You are Planning on Purchasing a Shed Kit

 As a rule of thumb, shed kits are not a great purchase.
-While they may seem like a good middle road between building you shed from scratch and buying one from a shed company, shed kits rarely hold their value or last for any long period of time.
+While they may seem like a good middle road between building your shed from scratch and buying one from a shed company, shed kits rarely hold their value or last for any long period of time.
 There are actually quite a few drawbacks to purchasing a shed kit.
 For one, although they are often marketed as being easy to assemble, the truth is that shed kits can be quite difficult to put together.
 In fact, sometimes building your own shed is just as easy.
 Another drawback is the short lifespan of shed kits.
 Most kits will not last longer than 5-10 years which is a third of the life expectancy of most high-quality sheds.
 Finally, shed kits usually cost more than building your own shed.
 And since shed kits are often hard to assemble, there are really no benefits to buying a shed kit.

 5. Don’t Buy a Shed if You Live in an Area Where Sheds Are Not Allowed

 This one can basically be summarized with “Don’t buy a shed if you can’t buy a shed.”
 But why would you not be allowed to buy a shed?
 Many towns and cities have restrictions on the type of structures you can put on your property.
-Sometimes avoiding trouble is as “simple” as following certain building codes or obtaining a permit but in some situations, a shed may not be allowed.
+Sometimes avoiding trouble is as “simple” as following certain building codes or obtaining a permit but in some situations, a shed may not be allowed (read about shed permits in SC).
 So, to avoid building a shed only to take it down again, please do your due diligence.
 Most towns and cities have a website where they list their codes and restrictions as well as provide department contact info.
 Rather than weed through pages of boring legal speak, it will probably be easier just to talk with someone in the Building/Zoning department.
 Once you’ve gotten the necessary information, go build your shed… or don’t.

 6. Don’t Buy a Shed if You’re Planning on Getting it From Home Depot